-This re-review is on the combination of MCI and MI as used in cosmetics.
-These ingredients are defined separately to function as preservatives in cosmetic products.
-In 1992, the original report on MCI/MI was published with the Panel's conclusion that this mixture may be "safely used in rinse-off products at a concentration not to exceed 15 ppm and in leave-on cosmetic products at a concentration not to exceed 7.5 ppm."
+This safety assessment is on the combination of MCI and MI as used in cosmetics.
+Each ingredient is reported to function as a preservative in cosmetic products.
+In 1992, the original report on MCI/MI was published with the Panel's conclusion that this mixture may be "safely used in rinse-off products at a concentration not to exceed 15 ppm and in leaveon cosmetic products at a concentration not to exceed 7.5 ppm."
 The stated safe-for-use concentration refers to a mixture containing 23.3% MI and 76.7% MCI.

 According to 2019 VCRP survey data, MCI and MI are surveyed separately and not as a mixture.
 The total number of uses reported for MCI are 5137; 480 of these are in leave-on products.
 MI has 6037 reported uses; 1042 of these are in leave-on products.
-The Council is currently conducting a concentration of use survey.
+The uses have increased significantly since the original report on MCI/MI was published; in 1986, the total number of uses for the ingredient mixture was 381.
+In 2019, the Council reported that MCI/MI (3:1) is used at up to 7.5 ppm in leave-on products and at up to 15 ppm in rinse-off products.
+In the original report, concentration of use was reported as a range; the concentration of use range both leave-on and rinse-off products was reported to be < 0.1 - 1%.

-In the European Union, MCI/MI is listed as a preservative in Annex V that is limited to a maximum concentration of 0.0015% in rinse-off products as a 3:1 ratio of MCI:MI.
-The SCCS concluded in 2009 that MCI/MI in a ratio of 3:1 does not pose a risk to the health of the consumer when used as a preservative at a maximum concentration of 0.0015 % in rinse-off cosmetic products, apart from its sensitizing potential.
+In the European Union, MCI/MI is listed as a preservative in Annex V; it is limited to a maximum concentration of 0.0015% (i.e. 15 ppm) in rinse-off products as a 3:1 ratio of MCI:MI.
+The SCCS concluded in 2009 that MCI/MI in a ratio of 3:1 does not pose a risk to the health of the consumer when used as a preservative at a maximum concentration of 0.0015% in rinse-off cosmetic products, apart from its sensitizing potential.